23-MDDN342/parameterised-space-RitaClose/README.md

 12/03/24
 Today I added in the lerpColor function to made the leaves colour so that the light side is always facing up to give the illusion of sunlight from above.
 I have also started on designs for the flower.
 At the moment they are flowers like Ivy but ideally I will up with something that looks like it is blooming more.
 Alternatively, I might consider adding in butterflies flying up between the vines.
 Then again, I think because most of the composition is moving all the time, some whitespace might be nice to keep.

+Things I need to do:
+- Learn about easing function - add it to leaves and flowers maybe
+- Clean up code - create functions and add commenting
+- experiment with flower types - try circular design
+- Revamp all code to make it responsive to size - including sin waves etc.

 Pages Link: https://23-mddn342.github.io/parameterised-space-RitaClose/